SamLukeYes/my-livecd/README.md

 cd my-livecd/
 ```

 2. Have a look at `mirror.nix`, `reverse-proxy.nix` and `makeiso.sh`.
 Modify them according to their comments.

-*NOTE: It's recommended to build this iso on `nixos-21.11` channel, because `gnupg-2.3` breaks `archlinux-keyring` currently.*
+You can also edit `iso.nix` for further customization.

 3. Run `makeiso.sh`.